 Scottish Autism is an organisation dedicated to enabling autistic people to lead happy, healthy and fulfilling lives.

 We exist to help those diagnosed with autism to lead meaningful and fulfilling lives and be recognised as valued members of the community they live in.

 Makers is a Scottish Autism community hub delivering day and vocational opportunities for autistic people aged 16 + and individuals with learning disabilities who would otherwise lack opportunities to experience a supported working environment.

-The project will house a community cafe, shop and gallery, and a kitchen garden.
+The service houses a community cafe, shop and gallery, and a kitchen garden.
 We will also host a rolling programme of activities and learning opportunities for the people that access this community space.

-The foundations of support services for children and adults with autism has a rich local heritage in Clackmannanshire, with Struan school opening in Alloa in the 1970s and the beginnings of adult service provision following in 1983.
+The foundations of support services for autistic children and adults has a rich local heritage in Clackmannanshire, with Struan school opening in Alloa in the 1970s and the beginnings of adult service provision following in 1983.

 Our head office is based in Alloa, and we now have over 900 staff working across Scotland to offer a range of services for autistic people including education, day and vocational opportunities, supported living, outreach, respite and specialist transition support.